MattGrayYes/iMac-G3/README.md

 			* Mic
 		* Plugs into the A/V Interconnect Board
 	* Main Power Cable
-		* A larger female Molex-style plug
+		* A larger female Molex-style plug.
+			* I haven't worked out which one it is yet.
+The keying looks different to the ones I've found so far.
 		* Connections from the Power Supply Board
 		* Plugs into the Power Filter Board
 		* Different pinout to ATX PSUs with similar connectors